mygithub92/ziontech/README.md

 ```
 open ng-client/src/app/services/server.url.ts
-set baseUrl variable to 'http://localhost:5000' (Note, DO NOT check this check in, in PROD server/client share the same port)
+set baseUrl variable to 'http://localhost:5000' (Note, DO NOT check this chaneg in, in PROD server/client share the same port)
 ```